microsoft/Olive/components/onnx-converter/README.md

 `--model`: Required or specified in input json.
 The path of the model that needs to be converted.

 `--output_onnx_path`: Required or specified in input json.
 The path to store the converted onnx model.
-Should end with ".onnx". e.g. "output.onnx".
+Should end with ".onnx". e.g. "/newdir/output.onnx".
+A cleaned directory is recommended.

 `--model_type`: Required or specified in input json.
 The name of original model framework.
-Available types are caffe, cntk, coreml, keras, libsvm, mxnet, scikit-learn, tensorflow and pytorch.
+Available types are cntk, coreml, keras, scikit-learn, tensorflow and pytorch.

 `--model_inputs_names`: Optional.
 The model's input names.
 Required for tensorflow frozen models and checkpoints.